-- 3. If more than one code was retrieved press the DTC/FF me button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
-To re-establish communication, press the POWER/LINK (correct) button again. - 4.
-When the last retrieved DTC has been displayed and the DTC/FF button is pressed, the Scan Tool returns to the Toyota/Lexus Enhanced menu.
+- 3. If more than one code was retrieved press the DTC/FF 😁 button, as necessary, to display additional codes one at a time. - Whenever the Scroll function is used to view additional codes, the Scan Tool's communication link with the vehicle's computer disconnects.
+To re-establish communication, press the POWER/LINK for button again. - 4.
+When the last retrieved DTC has been displayed and the DTC/FF multiplication button is pressed, the Scan Tool returns to the Enhanced Main Menu. - To exit the enhanced mode, press the DTC/FF button.
+The Scan Tool returns to the OBD2 DTC screen.